rais1712/proyekMagang/replit.md

 **Target SDK:** 34 (Android 14)

 ## Current State
 This is a GitHub import that has been configured for the Replit environment.
 The Android SDK has been installed and configured.
-However, **the codebase currently has compilation errors** that need to be fixed before an APK can be generated.
+Major fixes have been applied to resolve compilation errors.

+### Fixes Applied (2025-11-04)
+1. ✅ Created missing utility classes (`UiStateHelper`, `PlaceholderDataGenerator`, `Extensions`)
+2. ✅ Fixed `Resource.kt` - Changed from `AppException` to String messages, fixed `Empty` class instantiation
+3. ✅ Added missing `LoketStatus` enum values (SUSPENDED, UNKNOWN)
+4. ✅ Fixed duplicate `GetAdminProfileUseCase` definition
+5. ✅ Updated `TransactionLog` and `Receipt` models with helper methods and alias properties
+6. ✅ Fixed `ModelExtensions.kt` to use correct property names
+7. ✅ Fixed placeholder data creation in `TransactionLogViewModel`
+8. ✅ Fixed all `Resource.Empty` instantiation issues (changed to `Resource.Empty()`)
+9. ✅ Fixed all `.exception` to `.message` references throughout codebase

-### Known Issues
+### Remaining Issues
-The imported code has several compilation errors including:
+The following files still have compilation errors that need to be addressed:
-1. **Missing utility classes**: `UiStateHelper`, `AppUtils`, `PlaceholderDataGenerator`, and `Extensions` are referenced but implementations may be incomplete
-2. **Missing layout files**: `ActivityUpdateProfileBinding` and some fragment layouts are referenced but not found
-3. **Model inconsistencies**: Some view models use outdated field names that don't match the current domain models
-4. **Import errors**: Missing imports in several ViewModel and Activity files

-These appear to be pre-existing issues in the imported repository and will need to be fixed to successfully build the application.
+1. **UI Adapters**: Some adapters use properties that need adjustment
+2. **UpdateProfileActivity**: Missing binding class and some field references
+3. **TransactionLogViewModel** (in transaction package): Has different implementation issues
+4. **MainActivity**: Fragment references may need adjustment

+These are primarily UI-layer issues and don't affect the core domain/data architecture.

 ## Project Architecture